 Now, I'm sharing my pattern for these easy and fun crochet mesh soap savers!
 They only take an hour to whip up and make perfect presents, especially when paired with my crochet bath poufs!
 Try them out and let me know what you think in the comments below.

 Happy Independence day!
 To celebrate this colorful holiday, I made a crochet bralette bikini top in red, white, and blue!
 I found this Lily's Sugar N'Cream yarn in nautical ombre and thought it was perfect.
 This bralette is great for lounging by the pool or wearing under your favorite tank top while enjoying the sun.
-As my Fourth of July gift to you, I am sharing my pattern!
+As my Fourth of July gift to you, I am sharing my pattern for a basic crochet bralette pattern!

 Chokers have been hot this year and I thought one way to reinvent this classic trend was to make a crochet choker.
 I used to have dozens of these things when I was little and I was ecstatic when I realized they were coming back in style.